 To make such a request.
 You may complete and sign a "Request for

-Obtain a copy of this "Notice of Health Information
+Obtain a copy of this "Notice of Privacy Practices”

-Obtain a an accounting of disclosures of you health
+Obtain an accounting of disclosures of your health

 information.
 To do so, you are required to

 complete and sign a "Request for Disclosures of Health Information"